LIVING LEARNING COMMUNITIES

 The Simulator manikins, which represent human patients, can be found in the Health Assessment Simulation Laboratories.
 These labs are utilized by the undergraduate and graduate nursing students.
 The center has six simulation labs.
 There are two medical surgical lab high-fidelity simulators (Sim Lab Rooms 403 & 404), two high-fidelity pediatrics/obstetrics simulators (Sim Lab Rooms 406 & 410), and two high-fidelity advanced medical surgical simulators (Sim Lab Rooms 409 & 413).
 The Resource Center, located in Room 433 with adjoining conference study area in Room 432 are used by faculty and students for scheduled reviews, tutorial sessions and/or teaching practicum learning activities.

 The Student Affairs and Retention (STAR) Office is strategically located within the College of Health Professions.
 The STAR Office serves students in the General Health Professions, Helene Fuld School of Nursing and the School of Allied Health.
 The main reason for this organizational structure is to systematically assess and evaluate admission and retention issues while developing new approaches.
-In collaboration with the various administration leaders, faculty, staff and students, STAR is committed to using “Best Practices” to recruit and retain regional, national and international candidates for our Accelerated Second Degree BSN, Traditional BS in Nursing, RN to BSN completion program, BS in Health Information Management (HIM) both at the Baltimore campus and University System of Maryland – Hagerstown (USMH) campus, MSN for Family Nurse Practitioner (FNP) and Post-MSN in FNP that are offered through the College of Health Professions.
+In collaboration with the various administration leaders, faculty, staff and students, STAR is committed to using “Best Practices” to recruit and retain regional, national and international candidates for our Accelerated Second Degree BSN, Traditional BS in Nursing, RN to BSN, BS in Health Information Management (HIM) both at the Baltimore campus and University System of Maryland – Hagerstown (USMH) campus, MSN for Family Nurse Practitioner (FNP), Post-MSN in FNP, and Doctor of Nursing Practice programs that are offered through the College of Health Professions.
 The STAR office is responsible for periodically distributing the Recruitment Calendar to keep everyone abreast of those venues planned as a mechanism to meeting prospective students at every event.
 We also utilize various modalities of communication (Facebook, blogging, IM and other electronic mediums) that we hope will make our processes even more efficient.

 The STAR Office's foci is to recruit students who have the potential to become experts and professionals in their chosen fields of study, increase Customer Service satisfaction with our clientele and assist with persistence to graduation for our students.
 These objectives are consistently met by the STAR Staff whose responsibilities include academic advisement of "General Health Professions" students; assisting current students with registration issues; facilitation [establishment of dates, processing and proctoring] of the entrance examination for the undergraduate nursing programs; assigning academic advisors to undergraduate nursing students when admitted; hosting regional and national employers at our annual Spring Career Fair to meet and hire our students into various career opportunities; assisting with advertising and marketing of programs through various methodologies including print media, social media, radio and television; and continuously updating the College of Health Professions website to name a few.